-Prior to Fiscal Year 2010/11, the State budget had to be adopted by a two-thirds vote of each house of the Legislature.
+Prior to Fiscal Year 2010-11, the State budget had to be adopted by a two-thirds vote of each house of the Legislature.
 However, in November 2010, the voters of the State passed Proposition 25, which reduced the vote required to adopt a budget to a majority vote of each house and which provided that there would be no appropriation from the current budget or future budget to pay any salary or reimbursement for travel or living expenses for members of the Legislature for the period during which the budget was presented late to the Governor.

 Potential Impact of State of California Financial Condition on the City.
-For several fiscal years during the recent recession, the State faced a structural deficit that resulted in substantial annual deficits and reductions in expenditures.
-Although the State is projecting a budget surplus in the current fiscal year, the State is still facing continuing financial challenges and unfunded long-term liabilities of more than \$200 billion, which could result in future reductions or deferrals in amounts payable to the City.
+During the most recent recession, the State faced a structural deficit that resulted in substantial annual deficits and reductions in expenditures.
+Although the State has had a budget surplus in the more recent fiscal years, according to the State there remain a number of major risks and pressures that threaten the State's financial condition, including the threat of recession, potential changes to federal fiscal policies and unfunded long-term liabilities of more than \$200 billion.
+These risks and financial pressures could result in future reductions or deferrals in amounts payable to the City.
 The State's financial condition and budget policies affect local public agencies throughout California.
 To the extent that the State budget process results in reduced revenues to the City, the City will be required to make adjustments to its budget.
 State budget policies can also impact conditions in the local economy and could have an adverse effect on the local economy and the City's major revenue sources.

 No prediction can be made by the City as to whether the State will encounter budgetary problems in future fiscal years, and if it were to do so, it is not clear what measures would be taken by the State to balance its budget, as required by law.
-In addition, the City cannot predict the final outcome of future State budget negotiations, the impact that such budgets will have on City finances and operations or what actions will be taken in the future by the State Legislature and the Governor to deal with changing State revenues and expenditures.
+In addition, the City cannot predict the final outcome of future State budget negotiations, the impact that such budgets will have on City finances and operations or what actions will be taken in the future by the Legislature and the Governor to deal with changing State revenues and expenditures.
 There can be no assurance that actions taken by the State to address its financial condition will not materially adversely affect the financial condition of the City.
 Current and future State budgets will be affected by national and State economic conditions and other factors over which the City has no control.